 - Close the city dialog and reopen it.
 The grassland working tile has changed.
 The actions worked as expected but the city map was not redrawn because production didn't change.

-#1 Updated by Jacob Nevins about 3 years ago
+#1 Updated by Jacob Nevins over 3 years ago

 What seems to be going wrong for me is that the initial click on the city centre to auto-arrange citizens does not cause the city map to be updated.
 For me, the savegame starts with the right-center tile (due east of city centre) worked; auto-arrange changes this to the tile southeast of the city centre (which I can see on the main map immediately with View / City Production Levels enabled), but the map in the city dialog doesn't reflect this.
 If I subsequently click on the grassland that appears to be work (east) nothing happens, of course, because it isn't.
 Clicking on the tile that's really worked (SE) does update the display.